pnp/sp-dev-fx-webparts/samples/react-mobx-multiple-stores/README.md

-# Webpart with React and Mobx using multiple stores
+# Using Mobx with multiple stores

 ## Summary
 A sample webpart that uses the [Mobx](https://mobx.js.org/) library with multiple stores to keep track of the applications state.